risc0/risc0/website/api/security-model.md

 # Security Model

 RISC Zero is proud to offer an end-to-end solution for verifiable computation.
-Users can generate proofs for correct execution of Rust code using the [RISC Zero zkVM], and they can verify those proofs on-chain using our permissionless [verifier contract] on Ethereum networks such as Sepolia.
+Users can generate proofs for correct execution of software code using the [RISC Zero zkVM], and they can verify those proofs on-chain using our permissionless [verifier contract] on Ethereum networks such as Sepolia.

 The rest of this document offers an overview of the security model for applications that rely on RISC Zero's tooling.